Fill out the form below for a Cyber Quote!

 Small businesses drive the American economy.
 We understand that small business owners like you work hard every day, taking risks to better serve your customers, employ more people and strive to be successful.
-We have spent years helping clients protect their businesses and we want to focus on cyber liability for your small business.
+But are you taking the necessary steps to protect your business?
+Technology is changing and growing each and every day.
+And, with these changes, come new and improved cybersecurity risks.
+We have spent years helping clients protect their businesses and associations from the severe damages and costs that result from a cyber attack.

 One of the most important ways to protect your small business is with liability insurance, but what about Cyber Liability Coverage?
-Getting cyber liability coverage is now a must, because a data breach can happen any time and affect any kind of business.
-A data breach is an incident in which sensitive, protected or confidential data has potentially been viewed, stolen or used by an individual unauthorized to do so.
-Hackers, a faulty transaction or even just a simple human error can be the culprit.
+Getting cyber liability coverage is now a must because a data breach can happen at any time and affect any kind of business.
+A data breach is an incident in which sensitive, protected, or confidential data has potentially been viewed, stolen, or used by an individual unauthorized to do so.
+Hackers, a faulty transaction, or even just a simple human error can be the culprit.

-The effects of data breaches on your small business could be devastating.
+The effects of data breaches could be devastating.
 Not only will you be responsible for credit monitoring for anyone affected, but you’ll also have to investigate and look into how the data breach occurred and outline steps to avoid another occurrence.
 This can be costly and very time-consuming.

 - Protect the Perimeter.
 Protect your company’s physical perimeter to prevent hackers from accessing sensitive data and your company’s computer network.

 - Train Employees.
 Educate your team because employees are your company’s first line of defense against cybercriminals.

 - Build a Firewall.
 Activate your firewall to block connections that are used to hack into your system and deliver viruses.